 Recognition of deferred gain.
-The taxpayer defers the gain until the later of the date on which the investment is sold or exchanged, or Dec.
+The taxpayer defers the gain until the earlier of the date on which the investment is sold or exchanged, or Dec.
 31, 2026.
 If the investment is held until Dec.
 31, 2026, the gain subject to tax is the lesser of (1) the fair market value of the property at that time, or (2) the original deferred gain.

 Basis in the investment.
 Because the taxpayer only reinvests the deferred gain in the QO Fund, a taxpayer’s basis in the investment is zero unless any of the following increases apply: (a) 10% of the deferred gain if the investment is held for five years, (b) an additional 5% of the deferred gain if the investment is held for seven years; and (c) any deferred gain recognized at the end of the deferral period.